Acute generalized exanthematous pustulosis in Infant/Neonate

 - Acute pustular psoriasis (von Zumbusch type) – AGEP and pustular psoriasis both present with diffuse pustules and fever.
 AGEP is often distinguished by antecedent medication exposure.
 On biopsy, pustular psoriasis displays psoriasiform acanthosis.
 Personal or family history of psoriasis, pustules lasting longer than 15 days, and arthritis all favor pustular psoriasis over AGEP.

-- Morbilliform drug reaction will have a primarily papular morphology and presents later than AGEP (1-2 weeks after the start of a medication).
+- Exanthematous drug reaction will have a primarily papular morphology and presents later than AGEP (1-2 weeks after the start of a medication).

-- SJS / TEN may start with small papules or pustules but progresses to painful, full-thickness necrosis of the epidermis with significant involvement of multiple mucosal sites.
-Both SJS and TEN may be accompanied by systemic symptoms such as a fever.
+- Stevens-Johnson syndrome / toxic epidermal necrolysis (SJS/TEN) starts with painful erythema and progresses to painful, full-thickness necrosis of the epidermis with significant involvement of multiple mucosal sites.
+Both SJS and TEN may be accompanied by fever.

-- Drug rash with eosinophilia and systemic symptoms (DRESS) may also have a papular-pustular eruption with fever, lymphadenopathy, and facial edema after medication exposure.
+- Drug rash with eosinophilia and systemic symptoms (DRESS) may rarely have a papular-pustular eruption with fever, lymphadenopathy, and facial edema after medication exposure.
 Unlike the rapid onset of symptoms within a few days for AGEP, DRESS develops weeks after medication initiation.
-Transaminitis and eosinophilia will be more marked in DRESS, and the primary morphology is typically papular versus pustular.
+Transaminitis and eosinophilia will be more marked in DRESS.